uab-cgds-worthey/quac/docs/quac_cli.md

                         Watch.
 See directory 'configs/quac_watch/' in quac
-                        repo for the included config files. (default: None) --workflow_config     YAML config path specifying filepath to dependencies of tools used in QuaC (default: configs/workflow.yaml) --snakemake_cluster_config
+                        repo for the included config files. (default: None) --workflow_config     YAML config path specifying filepath to dependencies of QC tools used in snakemake workflow (default: configs/workflow.yaml) --snakemake_cluster_config
                         Cluster config json file.
 Needed for snakemake to run jobs in cluster.
 Edit template file